RagefaceMcW/TestReadme.md/README.md

 9. Press "T" again and this time type /opme and press "enter"
 10. ## DO NOT DO ANYTHING ELSE
 11. Close out of the game and restart the server
-12. Join the server once again and this time WITHOUT logging in hit "m" and VOILA
+12. Join the server once again and this time WITHOUT logging in hit "m" and there you go!
 ```
 ```
 Please note that the profiles folder on the server does NOT have to be named "profiles" that was just used to clarify locations.